avgspacelover/Reddit-wiki-programming/frontend-JS.md

-# Resources To Learn Frontend Web Development in Javascript
+# Resources To Learn  Web Development in Javascript

 Before i begin writing this, you need to understand the concept of feedback loops.
 There are an infinite amount of free tutorials/ bootcamps, but they are not producing the same amount of good development engineers.
 Its really important to understand why.